HammoudG/APLA_Dataset/README.md

 library(APLA)

-After that, re-start R to see whole package info in the Package secion using Rstudio
+After that, re-start R to see whole package info in the Package section using Rstudio

 # APLA_Dataset